 Can I apply for more than one grant?

-What is the difference between preparatory work and dam removal?
+What is the difference between pre-demolition work and dam removal (demolition)?

 Do you have a maximum grant value?

-For most grants, we do not have a maximum permissible value although we apply a maximum cap of €100,000 for catchment development projects.
+We do not have a maximum permissible value for most grants, although we apply a maximum cap of €100,000 for catchment development projects.
 We expect all projects to demonstrate value for money and will assess this during our review of applications.
 We will look carefully at your activities and the local context and assess the potential ecological impact of your project against the cost.

 Whilst it is not a mandatory requirement, we strongly welcome co-funding, and your application will be positively reviewed if co-funding is in place.
-We also strongly welcome applications seeking dam removal funding in locations that have other projects taking place with wider ecological benefits.
-You may also wish to source co-funding for activities in your project that are not supported by Open Rivers Programme e.g. post-dam removal restoration.
+We also strongly welcome applications seeking dam removal funding in locations with other projects with wider ecological benefits.
+You may also wish to source co-funding for activities in your project that are not supported by the Open Rivers Programme, e.g. post-dam removal restoration.

-Are there any match funding requirements in projects supported by the programme?
+Are there any match funding requirements for projects supported by the programme?

-There are no match funding requirements although projects that have sourced funding from other sources to support the dam removal process or for wider restoration measures in the catchment will be viewed favourably.
+There are no match funding requirements.
+However, projects that have sourced funding from other sources to support the dam removal process or for wider restoration measures in the catchment will be viewed favourably.